abhinaba16/project_IBM_AICTE/README.md

 2.  **Provision Services:** Provision IBM Cloud Object Storage, IBM Watson Studio, and IBM Watson Machine Learning services.
 3.  **Create Project:** Set up a new project in IBM Watson Studio and link it to your Cloud Object Storage.
 4.  **Upload Data:** Upload `predictive_maintainance.csv` to your project's data assets.
-5.  **Open Jupyter Notebook**To write the python code so to run the experiment.
+5.  **Open Jupyter Notebook:** To write the python code so to run the experiment.
 6.  **Test Predictions:** The model accurately predicted machine failure types on unseen test data, demonstrating its ability to generalize from training.
 This confirms its effectiveness for real-time predictive maintenance in industrial settings.

 The `Predictive_Maintenance_Of_Industrial_Machinary.ipynb` provides the programmatic details of the generated model and can be run within a Watson Studio notebook environment.